CAFÉ ARTESANAL SAN MIGUEL

 Antigua Guatemala is one of the most popular coffee regions throughout the world.
 The valley is encircled by three volcanoes: Agua, Fuego and Acatenango.
 Its climate is temperate all year with steady moisture that makes this a suitable and perfect place for coffee to be slowly nurtured.
 Cool nights finalize the process of stabilization, preventing extreme climate variations between the dry and wet seasons of Guatemala.
 Antigua's coffee is often characterized for being outstanding in the cup, and its complexity varies, normally exhibiting a floral acidity that is often spicy or chocolaty.

 Since then the cooperative has grown significantly and now consists of 28 members, including 3 women.
 The standards are set high within the group, so everybody pays exceptional attention to detail in every step of cultivation, harvest and processing.
-The farmers are generally smallholders - with a range of landholdings, from just a few cuerdas up to almost 40 - and most of it stretches up the slopes of Volcán de Agua.
+The farmers are generally smallholders - with a range of landholdings, from just a few cuerdas (a traditional unit of land area equivalent to 1089 sq. m) up to almost 40 - and most of it stretches up the slopes of Volcán de Agua.
 Each producer wet mills and dries their own beans, while the cooperative takes care of dry milling with the solar-powered mill financed by De la Gente and partners.
 The co-op also owns machinery to roast coffee to specialty standards (for local sales).
 Moreover, Café Artesanal San Miguel manages the entire export process of De la Gente’s coffee, including milling other cooperatives’ crop.
 Some members also produce natural and honey processed coffees, as well as cascara tea.
 A few have earned individual contracts with international buyers for their outstanding microlots.

-Over the years members have learned that extra effort put into processing pays off, as they have seen the anticipated improvement of their standard of living happen.
+Over the years members have learned that the extra effort put into processing pays off, as they have seen the anticipated improvement of their standard of living become reality.
 Many were able to afford their children’s continued education, improve the size and quality of their houses, and invest in better healthcare for their families.
-What is more, many farmers took advantage of micro-financing opportunities offered through De la Gente and expanded their businesses.
+What is more, many farmers have taken advantage of micro-financing opportunities offered through De la Gente and have expanded their businesses.
 The collaboration with DLG also gives the co-op members a chance to earn additional income thanks to engagement in our community tourism program - they guide coffee tours, lead volunteers and offer homestays to visitors.

 In 2017, out of concern about the future of coffee in the region, the forward-thinking co-op created a youth group made up of farmers under 30 who already own some coffee-producing land.
 The goal was to support and motivate their children who show interest in agriculture, and in most cases have been helping out in the fields since early childhood.
 De la Gente is the first buyer of the coffee grown and processed by the group.